 Absolutely!
 I couldn’t recommend it any higher, I had such an amazing time, met brilliant people, saw awesome things.
 Thai students must be the best in the world – easygoing, respectful, upbeat and fun.
 The quality of life is second to none with delicious food, breathtaking scenery, opportunities to travel on your doorstep, Thai people are so nice too.
 I only have positive things to say about it.

 What advice would you offer for others thinking of teaching English Abroad?

-I would say get that degree and get your TEFL (preferably CELTA) – after that, the world is your oyster and you can go to any country, I mean literally almost ANY country, in the whole world and you can have a good job within a month, there’s not many qualifications or jobs that can guarantee that sort of freedom!
+I would say get that degree and get your TEFL (preferably CELTA in Chiang Mai).
+After that, ensure you have good insurance.
+I use these guys (great digital nomad travel insurance).
+From then, the world is your oyster and you can go to any country, I mean literally almost ANY country, in the whole world and you can have a good job within a month, there’s not many qualifications or jobs that can guarantee that sort of freedom!
 I would also like to say, don’t be scared – just take the plunge, you most certainly will regret it if you don’t!

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!

 I use HeyMondo.
 You get INSTANT quotes.
 Super cheap, they actually pay out, AND they cover almost everywhere, where most insurance companies don't (even places like Central African Republic etc!).
 You can sign-up here.
 PS You even get 5% off if you use MY LINK!
 You can even sign up if you're already overseas and traveling, pretty cool.

 Also, if you want to start a blog...I CAN HELP YOU!

 Also, if you want to start a blog, and start to change your life, I'd love to help you!
 Email me on email@example.com.
 In the meantime, check out my super easy blog post on how to start a travel blog in under 30 minutes, here!
 And if you just want to get cracking, use BlueHost at a discount, through me.